thenameless314159/Andromeda.BedrockFramework/README.md

 }
 ```

+Please note that the `IFrameEncoder` should be used as the main send mechanism for a connection since the `PipeWriter` calls aren't thread-safe.

 ## Andromeda.Framing.Extensions

 Provides a base protocol/messaging layer with implementable dispatching behaviors.
 Also provides pooled encoder/decoder implementations and registration/build logic.
 You can look at the samples and unit tests for more infos until I write this part of the doc.